-As in many other countries, in light of the recent economic crisis many employers have been forced to terminate various employment contracts.
-The concept of redundancy is not recognised under the Labour Law and as such, each termination is looked at individually and has to observe the rules in relation to termination of employment contracts, namely the notice requirements and payment of the end-of-service gratuity.
-Redundancy programmes implemented by international companies in the UAE during the economic downturn are mostly based on best practices and on an individual, rather than collective, basis.
+The concept of redundancy is not recognised under the Labour Law and, as such, each termination is looked at individually and has to observe the rules in relation to termination of employment contracts, namely the notice requirements and payment of the end-of-service gratuity.
+Redundancy programmes implemented by international companies in the UAE are mostly based on best practices and on an individual, rather than collective, basis.